 Following consultation at the Ward Forum meetings it was agreed that each of the four wards in North and East Halifax would set up micro commissioning panels to allocate grants.

-The Neighbourhood Team facilitates the panels but decisions about who will receive a grant are taken by a panel of neutral community representatives.
+The Neighbourhood Team facilitates the panels but decisions about who will receive a grant are taken by a Ward Forum Grants Panel which includes Ward Councillors.

 Current membership of the panels in 2019/20 were agreed at the March 2019 ward forum meetings and are as follows:

 |Illingworth and Mixenden||Cllr S Clark ,Cllr L Lambert, Cllr D Sutherland, PCSO D Talbot (West Yorkshire Police), D Marham (Ovenden and Mixenden Initiative) and C Webster (Together Housing).|